 The new Boston office will be near General Electric's new world headquarters, which is under construction.
 General Electric announced in March it bought about 2.5 acres (1 hectare) in South Boston from Procter & Gamble.

 Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Tagged with Amazon, boston, fulfillment centers, jobs, tED
+Tagged with Amazon, boston, jobs, tED